 a) Love what you do

 Jobs loved his company, the people who worked there and their products.
 Apple was his calling, he wouldn’t have done anything else.
 So ask yourself is: am I in the right job for me?
 Is this the right company?
 Am I working with the right people?
 Will this lead to fulfilling work and a fulfilling career?

 b) Put yourself in the customer’s shoes

-If you want to sell an idea, product or service, put yourself in the other person’s shoes.
-Apple, more than any other company of our time, was always the best at dreaming up a new product that we never could have imagined beforehand but seemed so natural to us the first time we held it.
-That’s seeing the world not as it is but as it should be.
+If you want to sell an idea, product or service, put yourself in the customer’s shoes.
+Apple has always been the best at dreaming up a new product that we never could have imagined beforehand but seemed so natural to us the first time we held it.
+The team at Apple sees the world not as it is but as it should be.

 c) Be the best in your niche

-But don’t be so exclusive that a majority of the world can’t experience it.
+However, don’t be so exclusive that a majority of the world can’t experience your products.
 One of the things Steve learned with his first stint at Apple was that he produced some amazing technology, but it cost way too much money for most people to buy.
 Microsoft continued to dominate the bulk of the market because it cost less and was good enough.

 Don’t try to beat the competition at their game.
 Instead, redefine the game.
 The leading smartphones before the iPhone all had physical keyboards like the BlackBerry, Palm Treo and the first versions of Google’s Android.
 Apple came up with something completely different.
 Create a whole new game by thinking outside the box.

 Steve Jobs was unique in the way he could do a presentation.
 Your products may not be the best on the market.
 Nevertheless, by creating excitement through your presentation of these products, you can capture attention and win hundreds of customers to your brand.